zype/zype.github.io/_posts/2014-11-25-create-roku-app-on-zype.md

 For example, you can set the featured playlist, the category to iterate through, copy text, and the colors of your Roku App any time you want from the Zype Platform.
-These changes will be reflected the next time that you load your Roku App.
+These changes will be reflected the next time your Roku App is loaded.
 Only the Splash Screen and the Roku Store Icons cannot be updated via the Zype Platform.

 ![New Roku App](http://i.imgur.com/gkeHiEI.png)